A NEW view: The industry through a multicultural lens

 leadership, and for retailers that lose multicultural women’s unique insights.

-Joan Toth is president and CEO of the Network of Executive Women.
+Joan Toth is past president and CEO of the Network of Executive Women.

 This article first appeared in Progressive Grocer.